NouradinAbdurahman/Portfolio/README.md

 # Nouraddin's Portfolio

 A modern, responsive portfolio website built with Next.js 14, TypeScript, and Tailwind CSS.
-This portfolio showcases my skills as a Software Engineering student and Full-stack Developer.
+This portfolio showcases my skills as a Software Engineering student and Full-stack Developer with a comprehensive admin panel for content management.

 ## 🚀 Live Demo & Screenshots